How to Improve Student Focus in the Classroom

-When You Have 25 Students and One Keeps Drifting
+When You Have a Classroom Full of Students and One Keeps Drifting

 You’re explaining the task.
 Half the class starts working.